haakon023/VikingGame/README.md

 # VikingGame

 ## Project Description
 A simple survival game where you defend yourself from angry vikings trying to steal all your gold.
+Created for desktop and android users with the libGDX game engine.

 This game was developed by students at NTNU in Trondheim, while taking the course TDT4240 - Software Architecture.